-Deregulation is blamed for the collapse of the California electric industry but mis-regulation was the cause.
+While deregulation is blamed for collapse of the California electric industry, regulation was the cause.
 California regulators set a low retail price ceiling.
 Environmental regulations restricting supply led to high wholesale prices.
 California utilities had to pay higher prices for wholesale electricity than they could sell it for at retail.
-The lawmakers confiscated utility property as collateral for paying the $12 billion debt they themselves created.
-The California electric industry was never deregulated and is now owned by the government.
+The state confiscated utility property as collateral for paying the $12 billion debt it created.
+The California electric industry was never deregulated and is a government owned enterprise.

-The first step in regulating the electric industry occurred during the 1930s when state governments made franchised monopolies of competing local electric companies.
-The numerous electric companies were tired of competing and petitioned state governments for monopoly franchises.
-State politicians were happy to oblige in return for state tax revenue.
-The state utility monopolies are inefficient but with abundant energy sources the price of electricity has remained low.
+The first step in regulating the US electric industry occurred during the 1930s when state governments created franchise monopolies out of the competing local electric companies.
+The competing electric companies petitioned state governments for monopoly franchise.
+State politicians were happy to oblige in return for reliable tax revenue.
+The state utility monopolies are inefficient but with abundant regulated energy sources the price of electricity has remained low over the decades.

 The main cost of electricity is fuel.
-Coal remains the fundamental source.
+Coal remains the fundamental source of fuel.
 Natural gas burns more cleanly and has become cheaper but the generators are small.
 Hydroelectricity is a reliable energy source but there are no new dams due to environmental concerns.
 Alternative energy sources cannot provide base load.
 Nuclear generation will become more important over the coming decades.
 The one certainty is that the price of electricity will rise.

-The best energy policy is to rely on energy markets as much as possible.
+The best energy policy is to rely on competitive energy and fuel markets.
 Consumers facing higher prices will economize.
 The price of energy ultimately depends on investment and supply.